monkin77/LPOO-Terrarius/docs/README.md

 1. Model-View-Controller
     * MVC is a software design pattern commonly used to develop user interfaces that divides the related program logic into three interconnected elements (Model, View, Controller).

+2. Factory Method
+   * Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.

 **Code Smells**